YairHalberstadt/stronginject/Samples/Console/README.md

 1. Factories are used extensively, to facilitate passing a config around, and to enable registering a lot of generic types.
 2. Loading a config at runtime, in a way that makes it easy to swap out how the config is loaded.
 3. Using async resolution (in this case to asyncronously load a config file from disk).
-4. Usage of a module to separate out registrations that conceptually belong together.
+4. Usage of a module to separate out groups of registrations that conceptually belong together.

 ## Notes